 Steps to install:

-Please navigate to Admin -> Project Management --> DevOps integrations section in your Freshservice instance.
+Please navigate to Admin -> Project & Workload Management -> DevOps integrations section in your Freshservice instance.
+If your account has more than one workspace, navigate to Admin > Global Settings > Project & Workload Management > DevOps integrations.

 2. Select GitLab